Boy (I Need You): Reception

 "Boy (I Need You)" received mostly mixed reviews from contemporary critics.
 Jon Pareles of The New York Times complimented the track on its differences with most of the content on Charmbracelet.
 Entertainment Weekly writer Tom Sincalir said that "the herky-jerky [track], on which Cam'ron guests, [adds] some welcome energy" to the album.
 Michael Paoletta of Billboard considered it as one of Charmbracelet's stand-out tracks, while Slant Magazine's Sal Cinquemani said "Boy (I Need You)", along with "You Got Me", "provide further evidence that Carey should keep her rappers on the remix."
 Stephen Thomas Erlewine of Allmusic noted that Carey did not "completely abandon hip-hop, but whenever it rears its head on Charmbracelet, it's utterly jarring" citing the song as an example, while describing the sampled vocal hook as "annoying".
 Erlewine, however, selected it as a Track Pick from the album review.
 The single failed to make much impact on the charts around the world; it reached number 68 on the US Billboard Hip-Hop/R&B Songs chart and number 57 on the US Hot Singles Sales chart.
-Elsewhere, the song reached number 17 in the United Kingdom, while peaking within the top 40 in Australia, the Netherlands, Ireland and New Zealand.
+Elsewhere, the song reached number 17 in the United Kingdom, while peaking within the top 40 in Australia, Canada, the Netherlands, Ireland and New Zealand.

-Music video and live performances
+Music video

 Described as "Speed Racer meets Hello Kitty meets me and Cam'ron" by Carey, the video was directed by Joseph Kahn, stars actor Will Yun Lee and incorporates elements of Japanese culture and features Carey's alter-ego Bianca Storm.
 When asked about the music video, Kahn replied, "To me, videos aren't movies, they're their own art form-like poetry.
 If you're a poet, you want to make poetry."
 Carey also revealed that the music video marked the first time she worked with Kahn.
 The music video production and recording was shown in a MTV's Making the Video episode in 2003.
 The video was likened to a "clear extension of Janet's "Doesn't Really Matter" for its similar settings and theme of Japanese pop culture.

+Live performances

 Following the release of "Through the Rain", Carey embarked on several stateside, European and Asian promotional tours in support of Charmbracelet, as well as its accompanying singles.
 Three days prior to the album's stateside release, a one-hour special titled Mariah Carey: Shining Through the Rain aired on MTV, in which Carey was interviewed and sang several songs from Charmbracelet and of her catalog.
 During the interview, Carey addressed rumors of her breakdown and its cause, as well as of the album and its inspiration, followed by a question and answer with fans.
 During the album's month of release, Carey appeared on several television talk shows, launching her promotional tour on Today, where she performed a four-song set-list at Mall of America for a crowd of over 10,000.
 Carey also performed the song on Top of the Pops and on The Graham Norton Show.